Budgeting

 If you need some help coming up with categories to consider, see our Living Costs page.

-Once you know how much you’re currently spending on each category per month, your next step is to think about how much you want to put in each category, and create a system for recording those intentions and comparing them to your spending in real time.
+Once you know how much you’re currently spending on each category per month, your next step is to think about how much you want to assign to each category, and create a system for recording those intentions and comparing them to your spending in real time.
 I.e., a budget!

 You can create a budget using a budgeting app, a spreadsheet, pen and paper, whatever works for you – we have some recommendations below.